jazz-it/wii/README.md

 I wanted to know how many songs do I have per album and in total (recursively).
 I found it ridiculously complicated to get such trivial information with existing tools, so I made this wrapper script with `awk` and `find`.
 Now all I have to do is to type: `wii -a` and I get a full statistics of everything I need.
 The option `-a` automatically filters all common audio file types for me.
 The script could be used for several other sets of common file types as well.
 Hope someone will find it useful.

-## A few common usecases:
+## Common usecases:
-How many multimedia files (audio, video, image) do you have within the current dir (total number AND disk usage)?\
+How many multimedia files (audio, video, image) do you have within the current dir (total number AND disk usage)?
 ```
 $ wii -avi
 ```